 - To assemble, grease a 12" x 13" (or 13 x 9 works too!) heat safe casserole.
-Preheat oven to 375F (190C)
+Preheat oven to 375F (190C).

 - Warm tortillas in the microwave (wrapped to paper towel to avoid trying out) about 15-20 seconds until soft and pliable.

 - Then pour sauce over the tortillas until completely covered.
-Top with 1 cup of Monterey jack cheese.
+Top with 1 cup of Monterrey jack cheese.
 Bake for 20-25 minutes until warmed through and cheese on top is melted.
 Place for 1-2 minutes under the broiler until cheese is golden brown and bubbling.